GutenTech/GutenDocs/README.md

 #### Setting up your .gutenignore

-`.gutenignore` is generated for you with the `node_modules` folder, any files or folders starting with a `.` and the generated API folder ignored.
+`.gutenignore` is generated for you with the `node_modules` folder, any files or folders starting with a `.` and the generated API folder will be ignored.
 You most likely will want to add other folders to this such as test folders, mock folders or anything else that you might not want or need included in the API.

 ### Adding your JSDoc string documented information to the API.

-Now that you have configured gutendocs and your styles the way you want it is time to extract all those well written comments from your code and organize them into a beautiful document.
-Go to whatever folder or file you want to generate an API for and run either `gutendocs parse [filename]` to parse a single file or `gutendocs parse --all` to parse the current directory or any subdirectories
+Now that you have configured gutendocs settings and your styles the way you want it, is time to extract all those well written comments from your code and organize them into a beautiful document.
+Go to whatever folder or file you want to generate an API for and run either `gutendocs parse [filename]` to parse a single file or `gutendocs parse --all` to parse the current directory and any subdirectories

 Depending on your verbosity level (which can be set with `gutendocs verbosity/verbose [0-5]`) you will then see an output with information about the parsing process.
-If you want to know more, like which files may not have been parsed, or why they were not parsed, then turn up the verbosity.
+If you want to know more, like which files have not been parsed, or why they were not parsed, then turn up the verbosity.

 ### Viewing your API

-Now that you have set all your settings like you wanted and parsed the files you wanted included in the API a file named parsed Data.
-This is a JS file that exports a JSON object containing all your parsed comment information.
-Feel free to look this over, but you do not need to do anything here.
+Now that you have set all your settings like you wanted, and parsed the files you wanted, lets open up your API Documentation.

 Now you can open the index.html file inside your API folder in your web browser of choice, et voila.
-An API has been created for you.
+Your API Documentation has been created for you.
 Congratulations!

 ### Trouble Shooting